SoilFLO/interview-takehome/README.md

 - A truck can have many tickets and a ticket can only be dispatched from one truck
 - A ticket has a time it was dispatched
 - A ticket has a number that is incremented per site
-- A ticket has one of the following materials:
+- A ticket has a material that is `Soil`
-  - Soil
-  - Rubble
-  - Asphat
-  - Contaminated materials

 - Create an API endpoint that creates tickets in bulk for a truck
   - Two tickets cannot have the same dispatched time for the same truck